 Caleb Jagoda…

-With respect to brevity, the following is a list of things Caleb loves, in no particular order: Richard Linklater flicks (but especially Dazed and Confused); an ice-cold Miller High Life; quoting Vince Vaughn at random; pick-up basketball; “The Man” by Roc Marciano; shooting the breeze; and occasionally living la vida loca.
-His favorite writers include Ross Gay, Jesse Nathan, Mekeel McBride, Helen Oyeyemi, Bob Kaufman, billy woods, and Yusef Komunyakaa.
-When he isn’t holding court at a dimly-lit watering hole or embracing his youth, you can find Caleb out on the town, digging the scene.
+With respect to brevity, the following is a list of things Caleb loves, in no particular order: Richard Linklater flicks (but especially Dazed and Confused); a good negroni; quoting Vince Vaughn at random; pick-up basketball; “The Man” by Roc Marciano; shooting the breeze; and, whenever in South Coast Massachusetts, where he grew up, a linguiça cheese roll.
+His favorite writers include Jan Zwicky, Helen Oyeyemi, Ross Gay, Jesse Nathan, Mekeel McBride, Bob Kaufman, Robert Hass, billy woods, and Yusef Komunyakaa.
+When he isn’t holding court at a dimly-lit watering hole or embracing his youth (or what little of it he has left), you can find Caleb out on the town, digging the scene.